matjazbravc/OpenAPI.Swagger.Demo/README.md

     ports:
         - 10000:80
 ```
 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d --build**.
+Then execute the following command: **docker-compose up --build --remove-orphans**.
 The -d parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
 To check all running Containers use **docker ps**.

 To be able to host a SQLite database file in Docker we have to create Volume
 **"sqlite-database-volume"** which points to the **"Database"** folder from solution.